JosefNemec/Playnite/doc/tutorials/themes/distributionAndUpdates.md

 * New functionality is added to Playnite that requires update in theme file.
   * This usually means that your theme will still work (unless update means breaking change to Theme API), but users won't be able to make use of new features until the theme is updated.

+You generally don't need to update your theme if you didn't modify any files mentioned in the changelog for a specific version and you are packaging your theme using Toolbox utility.

 Blend made themes
 ---------------------